God

 [If you have not read Mandate and Joseph’s Call, please do so before continuing.]

-The final wound that has hurt God so badly is one that makes Him less than what He IS – the belief by Joseph’s followers that He is progressing and was once mortal.
+The final wound that has hurt God so badly is one that makes Him less than what He IS—the belief by Joseph’s followers that He’s progressing and was once mortal.
 The Book of Mormon does not teach this or anything like it.

-The Book teaches that Jesus is both Son of God and in many places God.
-It even says people prayed to Jesus, and Jesus let them.
+The Book teaches that Jesus is both the Son of God and, in other places, God the Father.
+It even says people prayed to Jesus, and Jesus allowed them.
 It leaves a lot of room for interpretation.
-What it does not give information on is the later ideological developments of Joseph, Rigdon, or others – and in particular a Hebrew teacher that showed Joseph some different meanings for “God” in the book of Genesis.
+It does not give information on the later ideological developments of Joseph, Rigdon, or others—in particular, a Hebrew teacher who showed Joseph some different meanings for “God” in the book of Genesis.

 This coincides with the traditional view of Christ.